mzakyr42/foolfetch/README.md

 # osfetch
-this is a fetching system that i made with posix shell
+a stupid system fetch program written in Posix shell for linux